 Let a car be moving with a non uniform speed along a road.
 What are the forces acting on the car?
 What is the net force acting along the vertical direction?
-What is the net force acting along horizontal direction?
+What is the net force acting on the car along horizontal direction?

-Draw all the relevant forces acting on a body (we called it a free body diagram, FBD) Choose a coordinate system with X-axis and Y-axis as shown in figure-15.
+Draw all the relevant forces acting on the car.
+We call it a free body diagram (FBD).